mendax1234/tp/docs/UserGuide.md

 major CS
 ```

+> [!CAUTION]
+> Running major command will clear your timetable and replace it with core modules for that major.

 ### Adding a Module: `add`
 Adds a specific module (core, elective, or any valid NUS module) to a chosen year and semester in your degree plan.